-The Company trades on the TSX-V under the symbol "VXL.V".
-The Company's head office is located at 3400 One First Canadian Place, ON, M5X 1A4, Toronto, Ontario.
+Vaxil's common shares (the "Common Shares") trade on the TSX-V under the symbol "VXL.V".
+Vaxil's head office is located at 3400 One First Canadian Place, ON, M5X 1A4, Toronto, Ontario.

 The accompanying consolidated financial statements have been prepared on the basis of a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business for the foreseeable future.
-The Company has incurred losses from inception of \$17,533, is currently in the development stage and has not commenced commercial operations.
+The Company has incurred losses from inception of \$18,504 is currently in the development stage and has not commenced commercial operations.
 The Company's ability to continue as a going concern is dependent upon its ability to attain future profitable operations and to obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
-As at December 31, 2020, the Company had not yet achieved profitable operations and expects to incur further losses in the development of its products, all of which represent a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.
+As at December 31, 2021, the Company had not yet achieved profitable operations and expects to incur further losses in the development of its products, all of which may cast significant doubt about the Company's ability to continue as a going concern.
 These consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should the Company not be able to continue as a going concern.

-These consolidated financial statements were authorized for issue by the Board of Directors on April 28, 2021.
+These consolidated financial statements were authorized for issue by the Board of Directors on April 28, 2022.